emad-elsaid/hydra/README.md

 sudo make install
 ```

-in your `.bashrc` export environment variable `HYDRA` to has a list of hydras files.
-Hydra example files are installed under `/usr/share/hydra/hydras`.
+in your `.bashrc` export environment variable `HYDRA` to has a list of hydras files. 𓆚 Hydra example files are installed under `/usr/share/hydra/hydras`.
-The following setup Hydra to load `git` commands
+The following setup 𓆚 Hydra to load `git` commands

 ```
 export HYDRA="/usr/share/hydra/hydras/git"